 16. Costume Designer

-A costume designer is another one of those career paths that’s easy to doubt from a professional standpoint, but then when you start thinking about how many costume manufacturing companies and parties there are in the world every year, it becomes clear that somebody has to do this job.
+A costume designer is another one of those career paths that’s easy to doubt from a professional standpoint.
+Still, then when you start thinking about how many costume manufacturing companies and parties there are in the world every year, it becomes clear that somebody has to do this job.
 So, why not you?
-Of course, the correlation between costume designing and fashion is obvious, as costumes are often just extravagant outfits in a way.
+Of course, the correlation between costume designing and fashion is evident, as costumes are often just extravagant outfits.

 17. Fashion Journalist

 This one is listed last because not everyone can become a fashion model.
-However, if you’ve already counted yourself out because of your current physical shape or facial features, you might still stand a chance with a rigorous workout regimen that gets you into magazine-ready shape.
-Photographers and editors are always looking for interesting and unique looks, so that flaw that you’ve always wanted to hide might wind up being the quirky feature that lands you a spot on the cover.
+However, suppose you’ve already counted yourself out because of your current physical shape or facial features.
+In that case, you might still stand a chance with a rigorous workout regimen that gets you into magazine-ready shape.
+Photographers and editors are always looking for exciting and unique looks, so that flaw you’ve always wanted to hide might wind up being the quirky feature that lands you a spot on the cover.

 Traveling and Fashion Go Hand in Hand

-If you’ve ever visited a major city that’s considered to be a tourist attraction, then you know how pivotal shopping and fashion are to the tourism experience.
+If you’ve ever visited a major city considered a tourist attraction, then you know how pivotal shopping and fashion are to the tourism experience.
 After all, you can’t visit a place and not check out its shopping venues.
-The significant part about having one of the traveling jobs listed above is that you’ll have plenty of spending money to throw around when you visit exotic locations since the travel expenses are often paid for.
-In any case, if you know that you have a desire to travel the world and buy the most beautiful designer clothing, embarking on a career path that is conducive to such a lifestyle only makes sense.
+The significant part about having one of the traveling jobs listed above is that you’ll have plenty of spending money when you visit exotic locations since the travel expenses are often paid for.
+If you know that you have a desire to travel the world and buy the most beautiful designer clothing, embarking on a career path that is conducive to such a lifestyle only makes sense.